 In response to the intent of joining PEFC expressed by SGEC in 2012, PEFC Japan Initiative has also been extending support to the preparatory work.

 While the initiative’s core focus has been in China and Japan, interest and demand for PEFC is growing rapidly throughout Southeast Asia.
 PEFC therefore expanded the scope of the Asia Promotions Initiative in 2012, delivering the support needed to increase certification in the region.

 Outreach activities are now conducted on a regular basis in several Asian countries, such as India, Indonesia, Malaysia, Myanmar, Thailand, Singapore and South Korea.
 Recent events include a joint PEFC and MTCC exhibition at the MTC GlobalWood Mart in Malaysia, the ATIBT Conference in Ho Chi Minh, Vietnam, and a range of training seminars and company visits throughout the region.

-PEFC’s presence continues to expand, with the Indonesian Forest Certification Cooperative (IFCC) becoming a PEFC national member in November 2012, joining the Malaysian Timber Certification Council (MTCC), a member since 2002, which has already achieved the PEFC certification of 4.6 million hectares of natural forest.
+PEFC’s presence continues to expand, with the Indonesian Forest Certification Cooperative (IFCC) becoming a PEFC national member in November 2012 and submitting their national forest certification system for PEFC endorsement in November 2013, joining the Malaysian Timber Certification Council (MTCC), a member since 2002, which has already achieved the PEFC certification of 4.6 million hectares of natural forest.
 Further Asian countries have shown interest in developing a national forest certification system, including Myanmar, Nepal and South Korea.